aimms/how-to/C_Language/Using AIMMS Libraries.rst

         Selects a saved library folder.
 You may select from libraries shared with you.

     * System library
         Selects a pre-installed AIMMS library.
-(These are read-only.)
+(These libraries are read-only.)

     * Library from repository
         Imports an AIMMS library from the cloud.
 (Requires internet connection to import.)